 Update: Coinbase currently operates in over 100 countries, so chances are, this is the simplest way for most of you reading this.
 Here is a list of countries supported by Coinbase.

 The signup process at Coinbase is somewhat similar to what a brokerage firm needs, only everything is online and the verification process can be more straightforward.
 They will ask for an identity document, and if your identity matches, you can start buying your Bitcoin almost instantaneously, i.e. within 10-15 minutes.
 However, sometimes the automated identity verification fails, which means you’ll need to wait to be manually approved.
 In those cases, you might need to wait a few days, depending on the traffic.
 You buy Bitcoin by linking your bank account or debit card.
-Coinbase also provides a handy online Bitcoin wallet, although it is advised not to hold too much money in any Bitcoin custodial wallet.
+Coinbase also provides a handy online Bitcoin wallet and a more secure Bitcoin Vault, although it is advised not to hold too much money in any Bitcoin custodial wallet.

 Another good thing with Coinbase is that you can also buy fractions of Ether here, not just Bitcoin.
 Ether is the next most popular cryptocurrency after Bitcoin and has a vibrant developer community that not only advances Ethereum as a protocol but also builds applications using Ethereum protocol, thus providing value for the underlying Ether.